fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

 We now know that we can write a much better test simulator with `State`.
-We'll
+We will
 take the opportunity to upgrade the accuracy of the simulation at the same time.
 Recall that a core domain object is our application's view of the world: